axa99/kgl-amx/README.md

 ### Deployment Method

 The project will be deployed using a combination of **Pycaret** and the **Gradio** library.
-* Pycaret will be used to train the model
+* Pycaret will be used for the data preprocessing, model training, and model selection.
 * Gradio will be used to create a web app that will allow users to interact with the model.
+* FastAPI will be used to create an API that will allow the web app to communicate with the model.
 * The web app will be hosted on **Azure**.